Key legislation and terminology

 End of life decision-making can be a very challenging and emotional time for the person, their family and friends, substitute decision-makers and health professionals.
 Sometimes disputes arise about medical decision-making for the person.

-If anyone (including a health professional) is concerned about a substitute decision-maker, disagrees with the decisions being made, or a decision cannot be reached about the person’s care and treatment, that person can apply to the Board to:
+If anyone (including a health professional) is concerned about a substitute decision-maker, disagrees with the decisions being made, or a decision cannot be reached about the person’s care and treatment, that person can apply to the Tribunal to:

 - revoke or amend the substitute decision-maker’s appointment, or

 - provide advice, directions or consent to the medical treatment.